 Evidence in Light of CA’s Two-Party Consent Status

 Above all, the key thing to remember is that if your ex did not give you permission to record them, you cannot submit this as evidence during your divorce proceedings.
 Not only that, but recording someone without their permission can lead to various fines and penalties which can include up to a year in prison.

 With this in mind, it often isn’t worth the trouble to try and use audio recordings as evidence.
 If you’re gathering evidence or preparing for an upcoming divorce, you need to make time to consult with an experienced family law attorney.

-We at the Law Offices of James P. White are here to help guide you through any and all family law matters.
+We at the White Oak Law are here to help guide you through any and all family law matters.
 Call us at 925-271-0999 to connect with us today.